Once an application has been validated and registered, we will consult a number of organisations. You can have your say too.

 Anyone can comment on a planning application, whether or not they live close to an application site, and regardless of whether or not they have received a letter informing them of the application.

-The best way to make comments is online - but you can also write, quoting the application reference number, to the Development Control Manager at the Council Offices.
-Your comments must arrive with us before 10am on the date given on the notification letter, site notice or press notice.
+The best way to make comments is online - but you can also write or e-mail, quoting the application reference number, to the Planning and Development Manager at the Council Offices.
+Please endeavour to submit your comments before the date given on the notification letter, site notice or press notice though comments received after this date will still be considered up until a decision is made.

-Any comments on an application will be available for public inspection and may be copied.
+Any comments on an application will be available for public inspection both on the working file and the internet and may be copied.
 They may also be copied to the Planning Inspectorate in connection with any subsequent appeal.